keyur22/smartbrain/README.md

 External Libraries like Bcrypt and KnexJS are also used.

-This repo contains cource code for the front end part of the app.
+This repo contains source code for the front end part of the app.
 The app is deployed on heroku along with the server and database.

 **Technologies Used:** HTML%, CSS3, JS(ES6, ES7, ES8), React, NodeJS, ExpressJS, postgreSQL, SQL